-Want to see Autumn in Europe?
+Want to enjoy Autumn in Europe?
 Trying to find the best cities or destination ideas for September, October or November?
-You're in the right place- here are 21 of the best places to inspire your next trip!
+You’re in the right place- here are 30 of the best places to inspire your Fall road trip!

-Planning a trip to Europe can be daunting.
-Even if you live here, there are SO.
+Trouble is, there are SO.
 MANY.
 OPTIONS.
-How on earth are you supposed to choose where to go to see the best autumn colours in Europe, or the best city to experience the culture or festivals?
+How on earth are you supposed to choose where to go to see the best autumn foliage, or fall colours in Europe, or the best city to experience the culture or autumn festivals?

 We feel your pain (and confusion, and misery) so thought we’d compile a list of some of our favourite places to visit in Europe in Autumn, as well as some of the best Europe Autumn destinations recommended by our friends.